omz13/kirby3-suncyclepages/README.md

 ### Purpose

-For a kirby3 site, this plugin [omz13/suncyclepages](https://github.com/omz13/kirby3-suncyclepages) allows more granular control over the _lifecycle_ of a page to be achieved vis-à-vis pages becoming generally available at a sunrise date and to be withdrawn at a sunset date.
-This enhances the limited lifecycle options provied by kirby3's `state` (unpublished, draft, and published) to better match that needed certain editorial or regulatory needs, _viz._, unpublished, draft, embargoed (waiting "sunrise"), published ("sunny"), withdrawn ("sunset").
+For a kirby3 site, this plugin [omz13/suncyclepages](https://github.com/omz13/kirby3-suncyclepages) allows more granular control over the _lifecycle_ of a page to be achieved vis-à-vis pages becoming _generally available_ at a "sunrise date" and _withdrawn_ at a "sunset date".
+This enhances the limited lifecycle options provided by kirby3's `state` (unpublished, draft, and published) to better match that needed certain editorial or regulatory needs, _viz._, unpublished, draft, embargoed (waiting "sunrise"), published ("sunny"), and finally withdrawn ("sunset").

 When would you use this plugin?

-- The main usecase is for writing blog posts that you want to publish in the future.
+- The main use case is for writing blog posts that you want to publish in the future.
 Write them now, and schedule them to appear (sunrise) in the future.
 Ideal for those times when you are away but want to continue a publishing schedule.
-- Another usecase is for temporary offers or notices.
+- Another use case is for temporary offers or notices.
 You publish a page, but in the future you want it removed (sunset), or better yet, want it removed and replaced (redirected) to elsewhere that says "too late" (or whatever).

 The functional specification: